Techfay/Techfay/README.md

 **Cloud Engineer & Cloud Solution Architect | 3+ years of experience | 5x AWS Certified & 2x Azure Certified | Ex-Infosys (Intel Client)**

 # About Me.
+I bring 3+ years of experience as a Senior Systems Engineer at Infosys, delivering end-to-end cloud support and IT infrastructure for Intel across AWS, Azure, and on-premises environments.